Auf Deutsch: Markdown-Tutorial – elegant einsteigen (generateCLICKS.DE)

 file//... with %20 instead of spaces etc. ?

 The abbreviation YAML once stood for Yet Another Markup Language.
-Worked well for me.
-Have changed it for some reason.
+They have changed it for some reason.

 Anyway: Obsidian can do YAML.
 But only at the very beginning of a note.